 Once you figure out what games you want to play, decide if you need more than ink pens to play.
 If you need specific materials, don’t forget to make a list in your baby shower planning notebook so you don’t forget anything.
 Also, be sure to space them out during the shower to keep it exciting and something to look forward to.

 You all should know by now that I love photographs.
 Other than video, photos are an incredible way to document life’s journey.
 We will be able to look back and reminisce about such a special occasion.
 Camera phone photos are perfectly fine for some people, but I highly recommend hiring a photographer.
 The right photographer will capture all the best moments so you don’t have to.
 Since I have a professional camera, I decided not to hire a photographer.
-Instead, I let my Best Friend and Mother take the photos.
+Instead, I let Jenna and my mother take the photos.
 I knew they wouldn’t be able to adjust the camera settings for lighting but I didn’t care.
 I wanted to focus on being in the moment as opposed to worrying about whether they are getting my best side, white-balancing, etc.

 Although I already had all of my guests’ addresses, I still had them fill out a guest book which also allowed me to record the gifts they brought for baby.
 I only opened gifts at the shower at the request of certain people who wanted me to open their gift(s) in front of them.
-For the rest, I waited until later that evening an opened them at home with the people who came over after the shower.
+For the rest, I waited until later that evening and opened them at home with the people who came over after the shower.

 Thank You Cards